flyingrobots/draft-punks/README.md

 HOOKS_BYPASS=1 git push
 ```

-At that moment, a chime interrupts PhiedBach.
+*At that moment, a chime interrupts PhiedBach.*

-"Oh!
+Oh!
 Someone has pushed an update to a pull request.
-Bitte, let me handle zis one, BunBun."
+Bitte, let me handle zis one, BunBun.

 *He approaches the keyboard like a harpsichordist at court.
-Adjusting his spectacles with both index fingers, he begins to type a review comment, painfully slow, each key a ceremony.*

-*He adjusts his spectacles.
+Adjusting his spectacles.
 The room hushes.
 He approaches a clacky keyboard as if it were an exotic instrument.
 With two careful index fingers, he begins to type a comment.
 Each keystroke is a ceremony.*

 **PhiedBach** (murmuring):